Android-for-Python/Android-for-Python-Users/README.md

 - Check that `certifi` is included in the [requirements](#requirements).

-- Check that the request to use the Android network api conforms to the [Kivy Lifecycle](#kivy-lifecycle).
+- Check that the request to use Android's network api conforms to the [Kivy Lifecycle](#kivy-lifecycle).

 - And possibly explicitly specify the location of the certificate in the `request` that generates the error.